astrellon/simple-data-store/store/README.md

 the state is not updated nor is any subscription triggered.

 ### subscribe
-`selector: Selector<TState>` A function for picking the values out of the store you want to check when changed.
+`selector: Selector<TState, TValue>` A function for picking the values out of the store you want to check when changed.

-`subscription: Subscription<TState>` A callback that will be triggered when the values returned by the selector has changed.
+`subscription: Subscription<TState, TValue>` A callback that will be triggered when the values returned by the selector has changed.

-`comparer: SelectorComparer<TState>` An optional comparer for the old and new values in the selector.
+`comparer: SelectorComparer<TValue>` An optional comparer for the old and new values in the selector.
 Defaults to strict equals.

 `selectorName: string` An optional name for the selector, can be used to help identify the selector when debugging.